 Martin C. Coy spent twenty years in the news media and twenty years in the counseling and education fields studying and writing about the human condition.
 He retired from both careers in 2006.

 Marty, who graduated with his Bachelors Degree in Journalism (with two minors -- English and Psychology) from West Virginia University in 1968 (within three years after returning from his U.S. Army service), worked over twenty years in the print and broadcast medias.
-He worked on five daily newspapers in the news and editorial and advertising departments in four different states:
+He worked on five daily newspapers in the news and editorial and advertising and circulation departments in four different states:

 Pennsylvania, Ohio, West Virginia and Maryland.
 He had his own radio show on WKPA in Pennsylvania and his own Public Relations firm in West Virginia; served as a Public Relations and Advertising Specialist in New York City; served as a lobbyist for veterans in Washington, DC; was appointed (at age 26) as the National Public Relations Director of the AMVETS (one of the nation's five largest veterans organizations) in Washington, DC; worked as the Director of Information for the West Virginia State Department of Commerce; and, served as an Employment Counselor with the Maryland State Department of Economic and Employment Development.
 He also had a career in public affairs as a publications officer in the U.S. Federal Civilian Service working for the U.S. Department of Education, U.S. Consumer Product Safety Commission, the Food and Drug Administration and the National Institute of Mental Health.